sarahcrowle/wine-android-build/README.md

-# wine-android-build
+# Packaging tools for Wine Android
-Automated tools to patch and build WINE for Android.
+Automated tools to patch and build Wine for Android.

 ## How to build
 - You're gonna need some prerequisites.
 Namely, Git, Gradle, Python (2), and whatever you need to build a normal version of Wine.
 On a Debian based system, you can get